livingstonlarus/livingstonlarus.github.io/otobotto/otobotto-paper-draft.md

 While autonomous operation is a key goal, any practical enterprise software development system must effectively integrate human expertise and oversight.
 The proposed Otobotto system would implement a balanced approach to human oversight that aims to maximize autonomy while maintaining quality through thoughtful integration of human guidance.

+Recent research by Takerngsaksiri et al. [48] on Human-In-the-Loop Software Development Agents (HULA) provides valuable insights for Otobotto's design.
+Their framework, deployed within Atlassian JIRA, integrates human feedback at each stage of the automated development process.
+HULA demonstrated that an AI planner agent and AI coding agent working cooperatively with human agents could significantly reduce development time while maintaining code quality.
+Their findings on enterprise deployment highlight both the benefits and practical challenges of human-AI collaboration systems.

-Interaction scheduling would demonstrate awareness of human availability across time zones and work schedules, ensuring that requests for input happen at appropriate times.
+Building on these insights, Otobotto would implement interaction scheduling with awareness of human availability across time zones and work schedules, ensuring that requests for input happen at appropriate times.
 This approach would acknowledge the reality that humans have limited availability and would structure the system's operations to accommodate these constraints.
 Decision queuing would enable non-blocking accumulation of items requiring human input, allowing the system to continue productive work while waiting for human decisions on non-blocking items.

 Confidence scoring would provide automated assessment of when human review is necessary, potentially reducing unnecessary interruptions while ensuring appropriate oversight for uncertain or high-risk decisions.
 Bundle optimization would group related decisions to minimize interruptions, increasing human efficiency by allowing multiple related items to be addressed in a single review session.